 Furthermore, the company has a positive working connection with its commercial partners.
-Trends in the dietary supplement business are usually shared regularly, and the company is also developing new products in collaboration with universities and other prominent institutions in the country to research and create new raw materials for use in the company's dietary supplements for example Currently, the company has partnered with the Kasetsart Agricultural and Agro-Industrial Product Improvement Institute to promote research into the creation of standardized extracts from emblica and pure enzymes from pineapples for use in anti-aging cosmetics and given a fellowship to develop research potential with Burapha University's Faculty of Pharmacy: the objective was to examine the activity of bromelain from emblica.
+Trends in the dietary supplement business are usually shared regularly, and the company is also developing new products in collaboration with universities and other prominent institutions in the country to research and create new raw materials for use in the company's dietary supplements for example Currently, the company has partnered with (1) Kasetsart University is under a research funding project with the Kasetsart Agricultural and AgroIndustrial Product Improvement Institute for the development of standardized extracts from gooseberries and pure enzymes from pineapple, applying them to cosmetic products in the field of anti-aging.
+The research period is 2 years, from 2021 to 2023, by collaborating in research with various institutions.
+The objective is to use the results of research to develop new products for the market, including information on the properties and quality of important compounds obtained from research as a reference so that consumers can be confident in the quality of the product.
 (2) The company has supported research with funds to jointly create the readiness of HPTLC laboratories with international standards of the Faculty of Pharmacy Chulalongkorn University.
-To enhance the standard analysis of herbs In the past, the company sent samples of raw materials used in the production of products to the HPTLC laboratory for quality analysis.
+To enhance the standard analysis of herbs.
+In the past, the company sent samples of raw materials used in the production of products to the HPTLC laboratory for quality analysis.
 This is very beneficial for the selection of quality raw materials for further production.
-(3) The company has signed a cooperation agreement with King Mongkut's Institute of Technology Ladkrabang: with the objective to exchange knowledge in engineering to develop Food supplement industry in Thailand and help drive the development of food supplement technology to meet international standards. and can coexist with society and communities sustainably.
+(3) The company has signed a cooperation agreement with King Mongkut's Institute of Technology Ladkrabang: with the objective to exchange knowledge in engineering to develop supplement industry in Thailand and help drive development of food supplement technology to meet international standards. and can coexist with society and communities sustainably.
+(4) In September 2023, the Company signed a Memorandum of Understanding (MOU) with Mae Fah Luang University with the objective of jointly developing the potential for production and processing of Thai herbs.
+Including prototypes of innovative Thai herbal products. and help drive the development of Thai herbal products to the market quickly.
+Standard quality meets the needs of consumers.